 Also worth checking out whilst you're in the north of Kyoto is the Stardust Vegan Cafe & Boutique.

-Kamigamo Shrine Film
+Kamigamo Shrine in winter

 In the film below we explore Kamigamo Shrine.
 Shot in January (just as the last snow was melting), it begins outside the second torii (gate), where a groundswoman is burning felled tree wood.